 If you give birth while in out-of-home care, your baby will not automatically be taken away from you.
 You and the baby should be kept together in as family-like a setting as possible.
 If possible, you and the child should get access to services to help support you and the baby.
-101 The child welfare agency may take your baby away if it believes that the baby has been abused or neglected, or is at risk of abuse or neglect.
-102 If the child welfare agency does take away your baby, it must give you notice of why it took away your baby, how the court process works to decide whether the agency should have taken your baby and what your rights are to try to get your baby back.
-103 The court must give you a lawyer to help you fight to get your baby back through the court.
+The child welfare agency may take your baby away or leave your baby with you and ask the court to take away your rights to custody if it believes that the baby has been abused or neglected, or is at risk of abuse or neglect.
+If the child welfare agency does take away your baby or asks the court to take away your rights to custody, it must give you notice of why how the court process works to decide whether the agency should have taken your baby and what your rights are to try to get your baby back.
+The court must give you a lawyer to help you fight to get your baby back or not lose your custody rights through the court.